MicrosoftDocs/win32-pr.it-it/desktop-src/Controls/tb-getbitmap.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce l'indice della bitmap, se ha esito positivo, oppure zero in caso contrario.
+Restituisce l'indice della bitmap in caso di esito positivo oppure zero in caso contrario.

 ## <a name="requirements"></a>Requisiti